wavedropmaps/wave-leaderboard/README.md

-This is used to display informaiton about staff activity inside wave drop maps!
+This is used to display information about staff activity inside wave drop maps!